 Are there any provisions on the separability of arbitration agreements?

-The QFC Arbitration Regulations clearly state that an arbitration clause which forms part of a contract must be treated as an agreement independent from the other terms of the contract (Article 21(1) of the QFC Arbitration Regulations).
+The QFC Arbitration Regulations clearly state that an arbitration clause which forms part of a contract must be treated as an agreement independent of the other terms of the contract (Article 21(1) of the QFC Arbitration Regulations).

 Are multiparty agreements recognised?

 Both the Arbitration Law and the QFC Arbitration Regulations are silent with respect to multiparty arbitration agreements.
 However, as multiparty agreements are generally recognised under the Qatari law of contract, the law of contract should apply to multiparty arbitration agreements.